-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Most underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing (this includes loan principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, property taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
 Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, feel free to use our very useful Mortgage Loan Pre-Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We will be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We'd be happy to go over pre-qualification to help you determine how much you can afford.